Christmas. Or the Mass of Christ, as it was originally called. Jesus’ disciples knew nothing about it. Neither did the Patristic Fathers.

 So it was with December 25th.
 It was the birthdate of Mithra, the god of Mithraism.
 It became the birthdate of Jesus.

 Matthew and Luke state that at the time of Jesus’ birth, Mary His mother was a virgin.
 Strange as it may seem, this uniqueness was rather common in ancient times.
 For example: Zoroaster, Mithra, Perseus, Horus and Krishna were all alleged to have been born of a virgin.
 It was as a sign of purity.

 Helena, the mother of Constantine, arbitrarily established the location of Christian sites in the Holy Land.
 For example, the location in Bethlehem of the birthplace of Jesus.

 I’ve been there.
 The Cathedral is entered through a small door.
 At the back of the Chancel is a stairway descending about 20 feet.
 At the bottom is an ornate altar and a silver star with a one foot hole in the middle.
 Looking into the hole there is a light about twelve feet below.
 That is the place where Jesus was born.
 So it is believed.

 Did you know that the Wisemen never came to the manger?
 The Gospel of Matthew states they came “to a house.”
 Tradition says there were three magi.
 Only because three gifts are mentioned: gold, frankincense and myrrh.

 Again, tradition says they were named: Balthazar (the oldest), Melchior (middle-age), and Caspar (a young man).

 Consider the time of the year-December.
 I’ve been to Jerusalem and Bethlehem in December.
 It was rainy, snowing and cold.
-It is comparable to the mountains in December.
+It is comparable to our mountains in December.
 Hardly the time of year for sheep on a hillside.

 There are huge limestone caves in the area that shelter the animals.
 The time of the manger story is most likely to have occurred in the Spring of the year.